Seasonal Living

 What Happens to Your Body at the Equinox

-During winter, your body wisely accumulated:
+During winter, your body wisely built up:

-- Extra insulation — Stored fat and Kapha for warmth
+• Extra insulation.
+Stored fat and Kapha for warmth.

+• More sleep.
+Longer nights, deeper rest.
 At the equinox, as warmth returns and days lengthen:

-- Congestion may appear — As stored Kapha mobilises through the respiratory and digestive systems
+• Congestion may appear.
+Stored Kapha mobilising through the respiratory and digestive systems.

 How to Transition Your Diet